braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/create.md

 ## Step 2: Compose your LINE message

-Write your message using langauges and personalization (such as Liquid or Connected Content) as needed.
+Write your message using languages and personalization (such as Liquid or Connected Content) as needed.
 LINE allows up to five message bubbles in each message, which can be text or image messages.

 ![LINE composer with a message displayed in the preview.][1]{: style="max-width:70%;"}